 What are the benefits of PGD?

-The following are considered benefits or advantages of PGD:
+The following are considered benefits of PGD:

 - The procedure is performed before implantation thus allowing the couple to decide if they wish to continue with the pregnancy.

 - The procedure enables couples to pursue biological children who might not have done so otherwise.